motis-project/motis/tools/protocol/README.md

 To use another config file run `pnpm start file.yaml`.

+To only generate some outputs use `pnpm start --output openapi-3.0 openapi-3.1` or `pnpm start --skip json-schema` to ignore some outputs.

 Running the protocol tool also updates the input `doc` YAML files by adding any new types and fields with `TODO` placeholders and removing types that no longer exist in the FlatBuffers schemas.